-- In a small saucepan on medium heat, bring the milk to a boil, stirring occasionally, then pour into a measuring cup with a spout and set aside to cool to 115 F.
+- Pour the milk into a small saucepan and set over medium heat.
+Bring the milk to a boil, stirring occasionally, then pour into a measuring cup with a spout and set aside to cool to 115 F.

-- Pour the flour into a large mixing bowl, adding the salt and yeast on opposite sides of the bowl.
-Stir in each one with your finger, then mix in the caster sugar, mixed spice, orange zest, and butter with the paddle attachment.
+- Pour the flour into the bowl of a stand mixer, adding the salt and yeast on opposite sides of the bowl.
+Stir in each one with your finger, then blend in the caster sugar, mixed spice, orange zest, and butter with the paddle attachment.

-- Crack the egg into a separate bowl.
-Add it and half of the milk to the flour mixture, then stir with your hand.
-Gradually add more milk as needed to bring the mixture into a soft, somewhat sticky dough; you may not need all the milk.
-Keep working the dough until all the flour is picked up from the bottom of the bowl.
+- Dump the egg and half of the milk into the flour mixture, mixing on low speed.
+Gradually add more milk as needed to bring the mixture into a soft, sticky dough; you may not need all the milk.
+Keep the mixer going until all the flour is picked up from the bottom of the bowl.

 - Shape the dough into a ball, place in a buttered bowl, and cover tightly with plastic wrap.
 Let the dough prove in a warm place for about 1 to 1 1/2 hours, until at least doubled in size.